 Lockers will be assigned to students at the beginning of the school year.
-Any students requiring assistance with their locker should contact their homeroom teachers.
-Lockers should be locked at all times.
-Students are encouraged not to bring valuables to school.
+Any students requiring assistance with their locker should contact their homeroom teacher.
+It is highly recommended that lockers remain locked at all times.
+If a student chooses not to use a lock it is not the school's responsibility for lost or stolen items.